-Last month when Erin and I were in Bermuda, we sat down and talked for a few hours with a talented musician.
+Last month when I was in Bermuda, I talked for a few hours with a talented musician.
 Since I was curious, I asked him, “Why is it that some people can sing so well, while other people sing very poorly?
 Is it just a difference in natural inborn talent?”

 He said he that he felt just about everyone could train to be a decent singer, but the main challenge was that people don’t hear themselves the way other people hear them, so their pitch is off.
 They hear one pitch in their heads, but what they’re actually singing (and what other people hear) doesn’t align with what they think they’re singing.

 It immediately struck me that this is a great analogy for why some people struggle so much when trying to apply the Law of Attraction.
 The vibration they believe they’re putting out doesn’t match what they’re actually putting out.
 What they perceive in their heads isn’t what other people perceive coming from them.

 For example, I occasionally meet people who are struggling financially, and they tell me about their efforts to apply the LoA.
 They tell me about how they shifted their vibration (thoughts, feelings, actions) to align with financial abundance, but they’re still manifesting scarcity.
 Some of them are on the verge of concluding that the LoA doesn’t really work.

 However, from my perspective, it only takes a few minutes of conversation to see that such people are still broadcasting scarcity through every pore.
 How can they not see it?
 How can they kid themselves into thinking they have a mindset of abundance when it’s so obvious to me they’re still stuck in a scarcity mentality?
 Their mannerisms and choice of words always betray their true vibration.